 Three Months Ended December 31, 2015 Year Ended December 31, 2015

 Common stock outstanding 1 254,154 243,460

-Limited partnership interests in BGC

-Holdings 15,628 65,582
+Limited partnership interests in BGC Holdings 15,628 65,582

 Convertible Notes 16,260 23,034

 RSUs (Treasury stock method) 740 741

 Other 2,815 2,570

 Total 2 289,597 335,387

-- 1 Common stock outstanding consisted of Class A shares, Class B shares and contingent shares for which all necessary conditions have been satisfied except for the passage of time.
+Common stock outstanding consisted of Class A shares, Class B shares and contingent shares for which all necessary conditions have been satisfied except for the passage of time.
 For the quarter ended December 31, 2015, the weighted-average share count of Class A shares was 219.3 million and Class B shares was 34.8 million.
-For the year ended December 31, 2015, the weightedaverage share count of Class A shares was 208.6 million and Class B shares was 34.8 million. - 2 For the quarter ended December 31, 2015, approximately 139.3 million potentially dilutive securities were not included in the computation of fully diluted earnings per share because their effect would have been anti-dilutive.
-Anti-dilutive securities for the quarter ended December 31, 2015 included, on a weighted-average basis, 115.8 million limited partnership interests and 23.5 million other securities or other contracts to issue shares of common stock.
+For the year ended December 31, 2015, the weighted-average share count of Class A shares was 208.6 million and Class B shares was 34.8 million.

+2 For the quarter ended December 31, 2015, approximately 139.3 million potentially dilutive securities were not included in the computation of fully diluted earnings per share because their effect would have been anti-dilutive.
+Anti-dilutive securities for the quarter ended December 31, 2015 included, on a weighted-average basis, 115.8 million limited partnership interests and

+23.5 million other securities or other contracts to issue shares of common stock.
 For the year ended December 31, 2015, approximately 65.4 million potentially dilutive securities were not included in the computation of fully diluted earnings per share because their effect would have been anti-dilutive.
-Anti-dilutive securities for the year ended December 31, 2015, approximately 65.4 million potentially dilutive.
 Anti-dilutive securities for the year ended December 31, 2015 included, on a weighted-average basis, 56.8 million limited partnership interests and 8.6 million other securities or other contracts to issue shares of common stock.
 Also, as of December 31, 2015, approximately 10.7 million shares of contingent Class A common stock and limited partnership units were excluded from fully diluted EPS computations because the conditions for issuance had not been met by the end of the period.